 - Once the adviser has the ability to review student’s personalized sections, the adviser, and by association the school or organization, becomes responsible for the content in those sections.
 So while they may be able to screen every photo and text area, there is a risk that they could miss something, and that miss could become an issue for the adviser or school.

-- Picaboo did not want to add to the adviser’s administrative burden.
-In some cases, the adviser may have to review 100’s of personalized sections each containing 10 or more pages.
+- It is not ideal to add to the adviser’s administrative burden.
+Theoretically, the adviser would have to possibly review 100’s of personalized sections each containing 10 or more pages.
 This task is not in the current work flow and time tables of advisers, and may cause delays and additional costs.

 - Personalization is available through the storefront.
 Parents pay for the books via credit card through the storefront.
 Parents, by making this payment, are taking ownership over the book and the personalized section.
 As we further implement personalization, we will provide parents notice of the personalization and ask that they review it.